The Space of Persistence Diagrams on $n$ Points Coarsely Embeds into Hilbert Space: Non-Embeddability results

 \begin{proof} Follows from Theorem \ref{ThmDra} and Corollary \ref{CoriDi} for the coarse disjoint union of $((\mathbb{Z}/m)^n, d_\infty)$. \end{proof}

 In particular, the asymptotic dimension of $\iDi$ is not finite.

-\begin{Remark} During the completion of this manuscript a preprint \cite{Bub} appeared which independently presented similar arguments and proved that a space of persistence diagrams on countably many points equipped with the corresponding version of the bottleneck distance does not coarsely embed into Hilbert space.
+\begin{Remark} During the completion of the first version of this manuscript a preprint \cite{Bub} was posted which independently presented similar arguments and proved that a space of persistence diagrams on countably many points equipped with the corresponding version of the bottleneck distance does not coarsely embed into Hilbert space.
 Since the space in \cite{Bub} naturally contains $\iDi$, the result of \cite{Bub} follows from Theorem \ref{ThmCEH}.
 A similar argument is also being considered in the context of hyperspaces \cite{Zava}. \end{Remark}

+\begin{Remark} The "finite determination" characterization of Hilbert space embeddability (Theorem \ref{ThmNow}) can be used to give another argument leading to the coarse non-embeddability of $\iDi$.
+For, if $\iDi$ were coarsely embeddable in a Hilbert space, one could take finite subsets of any metric space $Y$ which is not coarsely embeddable in $\ell_2$ (for example any $\ell_p$ with $p > 2$, see \cite{JohnRan}) and (by Lemma \ref{LemiDi}) considering those to be finite subsets of $\iDi$ get the contradictory conclusion that $Y$ is coarsely embeddable in $\ell_2$.
+Using the same "finite determination" characterization Wagner (\cite{Wag}) showed that $\pDi$ is not coarsely embeddable in a Hilbert space for $p > 2$, by first showing that $(\mathbb{R}^N,\lVert \cdot \rVert_p)$ (for arbitrary $N$) isometrically embeds in $\pDi$ and then using a similar argument as above.
+The following theorem and corollary summarizes the discussion in this remark. \end{Remark}